-Item Description DHCP Client Enables or disables the DHCP client function.
-If in the IPv6 column, the DHCPv6 client is enabled.
-The DHCPv6 client supports all three methods of obtaining an IPv6 address - SLAAC, stateless DHCPv6, and stateful DHCPv6. disabled - The router does not allow automatic allocation of an IP address from a DHCP server in the LAN network. enabled - The router allows automatic allocation of an IP address from a DHCP server in the LAN network.
-IP Address A fixed IP address for the Ethernet interface.
-Use IPv4 notation in the IPv4 column and IPv6 notation in the IPv6 column.
+Item Description DHCP Client Enables/disables the DHCP client function.
+If in IPv6 column, the DHCPv6 client is enabled.
+DHCPv6 client supports all three methods of getting an IPv6 address - SLAAC, stateless DHCPv6 and statefull DHCPv6. disabled - The router does not allow automatic allocation of an IP address from a DHCP server in LAN network. enabled - The router allows automatic allocation of an IP address from a DHCP server in LAN network.
+IP Address A fixed IP address of the Ethernet interface.
+Use IPv4 notation in IPv4 column and IPv6 notation in IPv6 column.
 Shortened IPv6 notation is supported.
-Subnet Mask / Prefix Specifies the subnet mask for the IPv4 address.
-In the IPv6 column, fill in the prefix for the IPv6 address - a number in the range of 0 to 128.
-Default Gateway Specifies the IP address of the default gateway.
-If provided, every packet with a destination not found in the routing table is sent to this IP address.
-Use the correct IP address notation in both the IPv4 and IPv6 columns.
-Primary DNS Server Specifies the primary IP address of the DNS server.
-When the IP address is not found in the routing table, the router forwards the request to the DNS server specified here.
-Use the correct IP address notation in both the IPv4 and IPv6 columns.
-Secondary DNS Server Specifies the secondary IP address of the DNS server.
+Subnet Mask / Prefix Specifies a Subnet Mask for the IPv4 address.
+In the IPv6 column, fill in the Prefix for the IPv6 address - number in range 0 to 128.
+Default Gateway Specifies the IP address of a default gateway.
+If filled-in, every packet with the destination not found in the routing table is sent to this IP address.
+Use proper IP address notation in IPv4 and IPv6 column.
+DNS Server Specifies the IP address of the DNS server.
+When the IP address is not found in the Routing Table, the router forwards the request to DNS server specified here.
+Use proper IP address notation in IPv4 and IPv6 column.

-Table 12: Configuration of the Network Interface - IPv4 and IPv6
+Table 13: Configuration of the Network Interface - IPv4 and IPv6

-The Default Gateway and DNS Server items are only used if the DHCP Client is set to disabled and if the ETH0 or ETH1 LAN is selected by the Backup Routes system as the default route.
-(The selection algorithm is described in section 3.6).
-Since FW 5.3.0, Default Gateway and DNS Server are also supported on bridged interfaces (e.g., eth0 + eth1).
+The Default Gateway and DNS Server items are only used if the DHCP Client item is set to disabled and if the ETH0 is selected by the Backup Routes system as the default route.
+(The selection algorithm is described in section 3.8).
+Since FW 5.3.0, Default Gateway and DNS Server are also supported on bridged interfaces.

-The following three items (in the table below) are global for the configured Ethernet interface.
+The following items (in the table below) are global for the configured Ethernet interface.
 Only one bridge can be active on the router at a time.
-The DHCP Client, IP Address, and Subnet Mask / Prefix parameters of only one of the interfaces are used for the bridge.
-The ETH0 LAN has higher priority when both interfaces (ETH0 and ETH1) are added to the bridge.
-Other interfaces can be added to or removed from an existing bridge at any time.
+The DHCP Client, IP Address and Subnet Mask / Prefix parameters of the only one of the interfaces are used to for the bridge.
+ETH0 has higher priority when other interfaces (wlan0) are added to the bridge.
+Other interfaces can be added to or deleted from an existing bridge at any time.
 The bridge can be created on demand for such interfaces, but not if it is configured by their respective parameters.